-In accordance with Rule 213 of the Commission's Rules of Practice and
+In accordance with Rule 213 of the Commission's Rules of Practice and the NYISO respectfully submits this answer to the Complaint of Energy Spectrum, Inc.

-Procedure and the Commission's April 14, 2012 Notice of Complaint in this proceeding, the regarding the NYISO's Special Case Resources ("SCR") program and its issuance of
+Procedure and the Commission's April 14, 2012 Notice of Complaint in this proceeding, and Riverbay Corporation and Request for Fast-Track Processing and Summary

+Disposition ("Complaint").
+The NYISO is also addressing the Motion to Intervene and regarding the NYISO's Special Case Resources ("SCR") program and its issuance of